openstack-archive/fuel-plugin-nsxv/doc/user/source/installation.rst

 Installation
 ============

 #.
-Download plugin .rpm package from the `Fuel plugin catalog`_.
+Download the plugin .rpm package from the `Fuel plugin catalog`_.

 #.
-Upload package to Fuel master node.
+Upload the package to the Fuel master node.

 #.
-Install the plugin with ``fuel`` command line tool:
+Install the plugin with the ``fuel`` command-line tool:

    .. code-block:: bash

     [root@nailgun ~] fuel plugins --install nsxv-3.0-3.0.0-1.noarch.rpm

 #.
-Verify that the plugin is installed successfully:
+Verify that the plugin installation is successful:

   .. code-block:: bash